 I've always been drawn to very monochromatic and minimal aesthetics.
 I once had a viewer comment that I was a "collision of oats and boiled milk" - and with a constant palette of creams, browns and white, I'd say it's pretty spot on.

 My aesthetic always feels a shift happen though.
 So after I've stuck in one "feel" for a while, things change up a little.
-I can sense that 2021 may look a little different.

 I started to work with a few agencies over the years and I felt like I was still searching for one that I fit into.
 So I spent hours browsing the web, researching different agencies and companies to join.
 I came across Creatively Squared and even just at the homepage on your website, I was hooked!
-I've loved being here every since!
+I've loved being here ever since!

 I definitely love having the challenge to work with brands in a full range of industries.
 It's a great change of pace to switch around.
 But my go-to industry always seems to be hair and skincare products, and a close runner up for household products.